kaliberjs/scroll-progression/readme.md

 # `@kaliber/scroll-progression`
-Track the scroll progression between two points within an overflow container as a normalized number between 0 and 1.
+Track the scroll progression between two points within an scroll parent as a normalized number between 0 and 1.

 ## Motivation
 Animating things in reaction to scroll should be easy, also if you don't want to use GSAP's ScrollTrigger library.
 This library tracks you scroll progression and calls you back with a value between 0 and 1.
 This is perfect for animation, since you can apply easing functions to it and use linear interpolation (`lerp`) to map it to any output domain that you like.
 Total freedom!